 The Enlightenment is back.
 In public debate, in the media and in political speech, the Enlightenment is a live issue.
 It is invoked as a constitutive feature of modernity and often rhetorically crafted as a signifier of distinctively Western values and institutions.

-With an evening program of films and documentaries dedicated to the persistence of Enlightenment ideals in contemporary visual culture.
+With an evening program of films and documentaries dedicated to Enlightenment attitudes, values and ideals in modern social and political history.

 Academic coordinators: Herbert De Vriese and Geert Van Eekert